LiamSoderstrom/Webprofile/README.md

 # Webprofile

-This project is meant to be run with acess the github repository which contains the resources used in the webprofile.
+To run this project the html file **must** have acess to the github repository and be run in the same directory as the "webpages_style.css" to function.
 This website is built using only HTML and CSS in jsbin, which showcases a blend of standard functions and flexbox layouts.
 Incorporating hyperlinks for enhanced navigation as well as a contact to send a mejl to the author.